sp4cerat/Fast-Quadric-Mesh-Simplification/README.md

 **Usage** The functionality is contained in Simplify.h.
 The function to call is *simplify_mesh(target_count)*.
 The code is kept pretty slim, so the main method has just around 400 lines of code.

+**Obj File**

+The Obj file may only have one group or object.
+Its very simple so multiple objects in one file are not supported

 License : MIT